 Skip to main content

 Discrimination against LGBTI people undermines the human rights principles outlined in the Universal Declaration of Human Rights.
 Yet discrimination and violence against people in the LGBTI community are all too common.
-Homophobic, biphobic and transphobic attitudes remain deeply embedded in many cultures around the world.
+Homophobia, biphobia, transphobia and discriminatory attitudes towards intersex people remain deeply embedded in many cultures around the world.

 Multiple and intersecting forms of discrimination

 In a human rights context, lesbian, gay, bisexual and transgender people face both common and distinct challenges.
-Intersex people (those born with atypical sex characteristics) suffer some of the same kinds of human rights violations as lesbian, gay, bisexual and transgender, people.
+Intersex people (those born with atypical sex characteristics) suffer some of the same kinds of human rights violations as lesbian, gay, bisexual and transgender people.
 They also face institutional violence within healthcare systems, with lifelong consequences to their physical and psychological health.
-Read more about Intersex people and the human rights violations they face.
+Read more about Intersex people, Transgender people, and LGBTIQ+ women and the human rights violations they face.

-As a result, LGBT individuals are exposed to the risk of arrest, blackmail, extortion, stigma, discrimination, violence and, in at least five countries, the death penalty.
+As a result, LGBT individuals are exposed to the risk of arrest, blackmail, extortion, stigma, discrimination, violence and, in at least six countries, the death penalty.

 United Nations human rights mechanisms have expressed concerns about these violations since the early 1990s.
 These mechanisms include the treaty bodies established to monitor States’ compliance with international human rights treaties, Special Rapporteurs, and other Independent Experts appointed by the Human Rights Council.
 For decades, several High Commissioners for Human Rights, UN Secretaries-General and other senior UN officials have expressed similar concerns.